muhokama/ring/README.md

 configured to work with OCaml) and with any editor configured to use LSP (Merlin and OCaml-lsp-server being development dependencies of the project).

-The setup should work with Vim and Emacs (if they are configured to work with OCaml) and with any editor configured to use LSP (Merlin and OCaml-lsp-server being development dependencies of the project).

 ## Run the binary `ring.exe`